 Content is the king.
 So it’s no surprise that content is one of the biggest ranking factors for a website.
 Here’s what you need to check while you do your content audit.

 Content drives a site, there’s no denying that.
-But when your competitors get ranked on a keyword that you don’t, clearly your contents are not working well.
+But when your competitors get ranked on a keyword that you don’t, clearly your content are not working well.
 Finding out keywords that your competitors are ranked and you are not, is an integral part of SEO audit.
 We call these keywords the “Content Gap”.

 SEO Tools like Ahrefs, SEMrush can help you find your competitors.
 They have dedicated “Competing Domains” or similar features to find your closest rivals.